AWS KMS Encryption

 dotnet add package Keeper.SecretsManager.AWSKeyManagement

-By default the boto3 library will utilize the default connection session setup with the AWS CLI with the aws configure command.
-If you would like to specify the connection details, the two configuration files located at ~/.aws/config and ~/.aws/credentials can be manually edited.
+By default, the AWS SDK will utilize the default connection session setup with the AWS CLI using the `aws configure` command.
+If you would like to specify the connection details, the two configuration files located at `~/.aws/config` and `~/.aws/credentials` can be manually edited.

 You will need an AWS Access Key to use the AWS KMS integration.

-Once AWS connection has been configured, You can fetch the Key to encrypt / decrypt KSM configuration using integration and you need to tell the Secrets Manager SDK to utilize the KMS as storage.
-Using Specified Connection credentials
+Once the AWS connection has been configured, you can use AWS KMS to encrypt and decrypt KSM configurations.
+Tell the Secrets Manager SDK to utilize KMS as storage.\

 The storage will require an AWS Key ID, AwsSessionConfig, as well as the name of the Secrets Manager configuration file which will be encrypted by AWS KMS.